 How Does It Work

-Each person that comes to Channels automatically has an account set up for them with an initial balance of 2 tokens,
+Each person that comes to Channels automatically has an account set up for them with a small initial balance, which

 ChannelCoins.
 We use the symbol, ℂ, to represent these tokens.
 So ℂ0.25, for example, means one quarter of